 1. Collect citations in your personal RefWorks account as you discover them.
 Put the ones for the bibliography in one folder

-2. As you read an article, take notes to capture your thoughts.
+2. Take notes as you read to capture your thoughts.

 If the PDF is attached to your RefWorks record, read the article and take notes inside of RefWorks!
 Keeps everything together.